applebiter/gnatwriter/README.md

 Notes and web links can be attached to any of the above objects, as well as the other objects that are in the system, such as Events, Characters, and Locations.

+Each of these objects can be retrieved by their ID, and the objects can be serialized.
+Top-level objects can be serialized with their children, so that a whole story, and all of its notes and web links, can be serialized in one go.
+The same is true for Events, Locations, and Characters.

+    story_dict = noveler("story").get_story(story.id).serialize()

 More documentation will be forthcoming.